-For questions regarding selfgovernance, contact the Associate Director for Human Capital, U.S. Geological Survey, 12201 Sunrise Valley Drive, Reston, VA 20192, telephone 703-648-7442, fax 703-648-7451.
+For questions regarding selfgovernance, contact Kaye Cook, U.S. Geological Survey, 12201 Sunrise Valley Drive, Reston, VA 20192, telephone: (703) 648-7442, fax: (703) 648-7451.

-H. Eligible Office of the Special Trustee for American Indians (OST) Programs
+G. Eligible Office of the Special Trustee for American Indians (OST) Programs

 The Department of the Interior has responsibility for what may be the largest land trust in the world, approximately 56 million acres.
 OST oversees the management of Indian trust assets, including income generated from leasing and other commercial activities on Indian trust lands, by maintaining, investing and disbursing Indian trust financial assets, and reporting on these transactions.
 The mission of the OST is to serve Indian communities by fulfilling Indian fiduciary trust responsibilities.
 This is to be accomplished through the implementation of a Comprehensive Trust Management Plan (CTM) that is designed to improve trust beneficiary services, ownership information, management of trust fund assets, and self-governance activities.